Very Simple Responsive Image Gallery (Pure HTML CSS)

 }

-This may look confusing for beginners, but the only functional parts are:
+Some beginners may find this to be confusing, but the only functional parts are:

 • .gallery { display: grid } will turn <div class="gallery"> in a grid layout.
 Captain Obvious at your service.